-And a typical reflex to stress is the "dead-set reaction" (all living things react to danger with either attack, flight or dead spots): It causes me not to move or orient anymore, but only to stay where I am until the danger is over.
+And a typical reflex for stress is the "deadlock reaction" (all living beings react to danger either with attack, flight or dead spots): It causes me to stop moving or orient myself, but only to stay where I am until the danger is over.

 When the big brain rules

 A fairly archaic reaction, which of course does not necessarily meet the requirements of the situation.
 But our big brain likes to be lord of the situation (even if it is hardly involved in the stress reaction), and quickly finds many good arguments, the others and ourselves explain that we do the best and most reasonable.